babylonlabs-io/mtransfer/README.md

 mtransferd start --file transfer.json --from my_key --batch-size 10000
 ```

+**NOTE:** For reference about the expected file with the transfer recipients information,
+check out the `example_transfer.json` file on the root of this repo.

 #### Flags:

 - `--file` (**required**) - Path to the JSON file containing recipient details.